 4. Short-Form Videos

 Videos lasting less than sixty seconds are the most popular content type in social media circles at the moment.
 While both Instagram and TikTok made short-form videos ubiquitous, other channels such as Facebook, Snapchat, and Twitter also host similar content.
 Why?
 Well, everybody seems to love them, especially digital natives from the millennial and Gen Z generations.
 Most people surmise that both creators and viewers prefer the relatively short time needed to produce, load, and view content.
 Whatever the reason, it’s not because of the short attention span myth circling the internet.
 Instead, consider the fact that short-form videos are widely available and are free to view anytime and anywhere.
-Additionally, shorter videos are cheaper to produce and less complicated to publish.
+Additionally, shorter videos are cheaper to produce (especially if you are using free text to speech technology) and less complicated to publish.
+Short-form videos that have undergone a media production transcription, are more accessible and searchable.
 In contrast, radio and TV ads will need to jump through a number of hoops to get FTC approval before airing it.

 Another reason behind short-form videos’ popularity is their tendency to solicit viewer participation.
 TikTok is famous for spawning countless challenges, which often generate a lot of engagement in and of themselves.
 Typically, a creator will publish a video performing a short routine and prompt others to do the same.